olfrost/CompareWifiNetworks/README.md

 ### Sample output

 While the names have been the changed, the data is real.
-It seems my extender experience more dropouts that it's routed counterpart, and also has a higher average ping time to Google.
+It seems my extender experiences more dropouts that its routed counterpart, and also has a higher average ping time to Google.
+Luckily it's barely noticable!

 Minimum|Maximum|Average|PacketsLost|Pings|Website|Location|Network
 -------|-------|-------|-------|-------|-------|-------|-------